 - Recorded Music Grants scheme: While we expect our music grants recipients to comply with our Code of Conduct and laws generally, from September 2021 we will explicitly require recipients to be aware of and comply with their obligations under the Health and Safety at Work Act 2015.
 These include obligations to manage the risks of sexual harassment, harassment and bullying as per WorkSafe guidance

 Aotearoa Music Awards

-We are proud to be the host and kaitiaki of the Aotearoa Music Awards, and as such we want everyone involved to celebrate and enjoy themselves, but also to feel safe, included and respected within the environment that we create.
-That’s why in 2021 we have introduced a Statement of Expectations for the music awards, which applies to everyone involved with the awards, both in the lead up and at the event itself.
+We are proud to be the host and kaitiaki of the Aotearoa Music Awards (AMA), and as such we want everyone involved to celebrate and enjoy themselves, but also to feel safe, included and respected within the environment that we create.
+That’s why in 2021 we have introduced a Statement of Expectations for AMA, which applies to everyone involved with the Awards, both in the lead-up and at the event itself.